-ZOS CHANUKAH SUNDAY NIGHT - MONDAY December 5-6/Teves 2

-The last day of Chanukah is called Zos Chanukah.
+ZOS CHANUKAH SUNDAY NIGHT - MONDAY December 5-6/Teves 2 The last day of Chanukah is called Zos Chanukah.

-We should learn from the Maamorim of the Alter Rebbe with the notes of the Tzemach Tzedek explaining the greatness of Zos Chanukah....
+We should learn from the Ma'amorim of the Alter Rebbe with the notes of the Tzemach Tzedek explaining the greatness of Zos Chanukah...
 [Ohr Ha-Torah - Chanukah vol. 5] [Zos Chanukah, 5749]

-"Everyone should take upon themselves a good resolution to add with greater strength in all aspects of Ner Mitzvah and Torah Ohr.
+"Everyone should take upon themselves a good resolution to add in greater strength in all aspects of Ner Mitzvah and Torah Ohr.
 Starting with learning Torah, both Nigleh and Chassidus: simply to learn a lot.
 The quality of learning and the quantity of time.
-Through taking off time from business to learn, the Aibeshter will surely give one an abundance of silver and gold for all one's necessities, and to do Mitzvos B'Hidur, i.e. paying for tuition, dowries for marrying off one's sons and daughters etc. A person's involvement with spreading Yiddishkeit shouldn't be hindered by expenses, because Hashem will surely find enough silver and gold to cover all his expenses for whatever he needs.
-(Shabbos Zos Chanukah 5750)
+Through taking off time from business to learn, the Aibishter will surely give one an abundance of silver and gold for all one's necessities, and to do Mitzvos b'Hiddur, i.e. paying for tuition, dowry for marrying off one's sons and daughters etc. A persons involvement with spreading Yiddishkeit shouldn't be hindered by expenses, because Hashem will surely find enough silver and gold to cover all his expenses for whatever he needs.
+(Shabbos, Zos Chanukah, 5750)

 Zos Chanukah is a time for blessing someone not yet blessed with children.
 This is because Chanukah is a time of the revelation of the thirteen attributes of mercy.
-These are reflected in the thirteen words of the Brachah, "Lehadlik Ner Chanukah."
+These are reflected in the thirteen words of the B'rochoh, "Lehadlik Ner Chanukah."
 (Shabbos Parshas Miketz, Zos Chanukah 5713/1952)